-As a result of the Company obtaining control over Moscow refinery, the Company's previously held 38.63% interest was re-measured to fair value at the date of acquisition, resulting in a gain of US\$ 470 million.
-This has been recognized in the line item "Other income (expense), net" in the Consolidated Statement of Income for 2009.
+As a result of the Company obtaining control over Moscow Refinery, the Company's previously held 38.63% interest was re-measured to fair value at the date of acquisition, resulting in a gain of US\$ 470 million.
+This has been recognized in the line item "Gain on investment" in the Interim Condensed Consolidated Statement of Income for the six months ended June 30, 2009.

-The fair values of the non-controlling interests in Sibir and Moscow refinery of US\$ 1,056 million and US\$ 839 million respectively were estimated by applying an income approach as there are no market comparatives.
+The fair values of the non-controlling interests in Sibir and Moscow Refinery of US\$ 1,015 million and US\$ 839 million respectively were estimated by applying an income approach as there are no market comparatives.
 The fair value measurement are based on significant inputs not observable in the market and thus represent Level 3 measurement as defined by the Business Combinations Topic of the Codification.
 The fair value estimates are based on discount rates between 10.8% and 13.6%, financial forecasts prepared in nominal US Dollars and publicly available macroeconomic and industry information.

-The goodwill recognized as a result of the business combination is attributable to the Company's ability to increase the delivery of its own crude to the Moscow refinery and the expected increase in refining throughput and improved flexibility of product sales which will increase access to various product sales channels and result in higher net back prices.
+The goodwill recognized as a result of the business combination is attributable to the Company's ability to increase the delivery of its own crude to the Moscow Refinery and the expected increase in refining throughput and improved flexibility of product sales which will increase access to various product sales channels and result in higher net back prices.
 All of the goodwill arising on the business combination has been assigned to the Company's Refining and Marketing Segment.
 The goodwill is not deductible for tax purposes.